The Ultimate Gift: Plot

-Upon completing his twelve tasks, Jason is given a sum of $100-million to do with whatever he pleases, and all of his property is returned to him.
-Caitlin, knowing that he has regained his wealth, makes an attempt to win him back, but Jason declines her offer.
-With his inheritance, Jason chooses to build a hospital, called Emily's Home, for children with terminal illnesses, but before the building begins, Emily dies.
-After the groundbreaking for Emily's Home, Jason is recalled to the law firm for one more meeting and told he has exceeded the expectations of his dead grandfather, and he is given the final gift of $2-billion dollars, rewarding Jason not only for his completing the tasks, but for using the $100-million to help others.
-That night, Jason is seen sitting on a bench in the park, when Alexia joins him.
+Upon completing his twelve tasks, Jason is given a sum of $100,000,000 to do with whatever he pleases, and all of his property is returned to him.
+Caitlin makes an attempt to reconcile, but Jason declines her offer.
+With his inheritance, Jason chooses to build a hospital called Emily's Home for children with terminal illnesses.
+Before the building begins, Emily dies.

+After the groundbreaking for Emily's Home, Jason is called to the law firm for one more meeting.
+He is given the final gift of over $2,000,000,000, as his reward for using the $100,000,000 to help others.
+That night, Jason is seen sitting on a bench in the park, where he is joined by Alexia.
 He thanks her for the help that she and her daughter gave him.
-Then they kiss, as a butterfly, representing Emily, flies around them.
+Then they kiss, as a butterfly flies around them.

 Cast

-In addition, then Mayor of Charlotte, North Carolina Pat McCrory has a cameo appearance as himself, while Jim Stovall, the author of the book the film is based on, has a cameo as the limo driver near the end of the film.
+In addition, then Mayor of Charlotte, North Carolina, Pat McCrory has a cameo appearance as himself, while Jim Stovall, the author of the book the film is based on, has a cameo as the limo driver near the end of the film.